How to Insulate a Garage Door

 Foam spacers serve two purposes.
 They make sure there’s a gap and they help the insulation work better.
 They also ease the pressure on the garage door springs.
 This keeps the door working smoothly, saves energy, and reduces noise.

 Choose lightweight insulation that’s easy to put in.
-Look for materials that are light but still do a good job.
+Look for materials that are light but yet do a good job.
 This way, you won’t strain your garage door while making it better insulated.

 If you live in a warm place, go for reflective insulation.
 It keeps the heat out, making your garage cooler.
 This means you’ll use less energy for cooling.
 It makes your garage a more pleasant place to be.